 So, assuming your IT team has better things to do than babysit a cloud migration project, here are six ways to improve your odds of migration success:

-1/ Ensure executive support.
-All major initiatives should start with gaining executive support, and a cloud migration is no different.
+All major initiatives should start with gaining executive support, and cloud migration is no different.
 If senior leadership is lukewarm about migrating workloads to the cloud, you could end up spending valuable time justifying your decision every step of the way.
 And, if there are any speed bumps in your project, you could find your support pulled.

 Tip: If you’ll be migrating sensitive data, such as PHI (Protected Health Information), remember to ensure your data will be secure in your new environment and during the migration.

-To put a finer point on the need for experience, consider this: In a recent analysis, McAfee found that 99% of platform misconfigurations go unnoticed.
+To put a finer point on the need for experience, consider this: In a recent analysis, McAfee found that 99 percent of platform misconfigurations go unnoticed.
 Don’t let the assumption that your team “has it covered” jeopardize your security and compliance.

-Connectria provides dedicated cloud hosting services as well as managed cloud services across numerous platforms including AWS, Azure, GCP, and IBM.
+Contact Connectria to learn more about our cloud migration services.
+We provide dedicated cloud hosting services as well as managed cloud services across numerous platforms including AWS, Azure, GCP, and IBM.
 We’ve helped hundreds of organizations migrate workloads to the cloud securely and efficiently.
-To learn more about our cloud migration services, visit us on the web.